Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/gpio_expander_for_xiao.md

     </a>
 </div><br />

-The GPIO Expander for XIAO is a state-of-the-art expansion board designed to enhance the capabilities of the Seeed Studio XIAO series.
-Powered by the MCP23017 chip, this board offers an additional 16 GPIO pins, allowing users to expand their projects without constraints.
-Whether you're a hobbyist looking to experiment with more components or a professional seeking a reliable GPIO expansion solution, this board is tailored to meet your needs.
+The IO Expander for XIAO is a state-of-the-art expansion board designed to enhance the capabilities of the Seeed Studio XIAO series.
+Powered by the MCP23017 chip, this board offers an additional 16 IO pins, allowing users to expand their projects without constraints.
+Whether you're a hobbyist looking to experiment with more components or a professional seeking a reliable IO expansion solution, this board is tailored to meet your needs.
 Its compatibility with the XIAO series ensures seamless integration, making your development process smoother and more efficient.

 ## Features

 - Seamless Integration with XIAO: Designed to work perfectly with the Seeed Studio XIAO series.
-- 16 Additional GPIO Pins: Powered by the MCP23017, it provides 16 extra GPIO pins for your projects.
+- 16 Additional IO Pins: Powered by the MCP23017, it provides 16 extra IO pins for your projects.
 - I2C Interface with Configurable Address: Default I2C address is 0x21, but can be configured to 0x20.
 - Robust Design: Built with high-quality materials to ensure longevity and reliability.

 ## Specification

 - Chip: MCP23017
-- Number of GPIO Pins: 16
+- Number of IO Pins: 16
 - Communication Protocol: I2C
 - Default I2C Address: 0x21 (Configurable to 0x20)
 - Operating Voltage: 3.3V